MarkNuar/Project_SE2/RASD/MD/3Rasd.md

     * [R2] The system must allow a municipality to create account for its employees and local officers
     * [R3] The system must allow only registered users, municipal employee and officers to login with their username and password
     * [R4] A users, municipal employee or local officer must be uniquely identified by his/her username
-    * [R27] A municipal officer must be able to mark a report as valid or not valid
+    * [R20] A local officer must be able to mark a report as valid or not valid
 * [G8] The system must ensure that the chain of custody of the information coming from the user to the municipality is never broken, and the information is never altered
     * [D5] The internet connection works properly without failure